-R048AY304CO Alpine Slopes occurs mountain-slopes, ridges, mountains and valleys.
-Slopes is between 30 to 60 percent.
-Soils are moderately deep to very deep (20 to 60+ inches).
-Soils are derived mostly from colluvium and alluvium from volcanic, metamorphic and igneous rocks.
-Soil surface texture is gravely, very gravelly, extremely gravelly, very cobbly, extremely cobbly, or very stony loam or extremely stony sandy loam with loamy-skeletal subsurface.
+R048AY308CO Shallow Alpine occurs mountain-slopes, ridges, mountains, basin floor, cirque floors, and valleys floors.
+Slopes is between 5 to 60 percent.
+Soils are shallow (7 to 20 inches).
+Soils are derived mostly from slope alluvium from tuff, rhyolite, andesite, basalt volcanic breccia, and other volcanic rocks; residuum from sandstone, tuff, rhyolite, volcanic breccia, basalt, andesite, and limestone; till from andesite, conglomerate or sedimentary rock; or colluvium from rhyolite, tuff, andesite, basalt, and other volcanic rocks.
+Soil surface texture is very gravelly, very stony, or very cobby loam; loam; very stony or very cobbly sandy loam, or very cobbly silt loam with loamy-skeletal or loamy subsurface.
 It is Kobresia - Tufted Hairgrass community.
 It has a Typic udic moisture regime and cryic temperature regime.
-The effective precipitation ranges from 30
+The effective precipitation ranges from 30 to 50 inches.